 The honours programme is split and scaffolded from undergraduate level.
-The Course coordinator for the Organizational Psychology stream is a registered Industrial Psychologist Ms Dineo Diale and she manages the whole process of selection with the selected selection committee.
-The selection committee will consist of colleagues who taught organisational Psychology undergraduate stream to ensure fairness.
+The course coordinator for the Organisational Psychology stream is a registered Industrial Psychologist, Ms Dineo Diale, and she manages the whole process of selection with the selected selection committee.
+The selection committee will consist of colleagues who taught Organisational Psychology on the undergraduate stream to ensure fairness.

 A registered Industrial Psychologist who also fulfils a course coordination process works hand in hand with HOD and selection committee.

 The course provides a full-time, in-depth year of study for students interested in careers in organisational psychology, human resource management or research psychology.
 Entrance into the Honours programme will normally be restricted to students who have a good result in Organisational Psychology 3 in their final year of undergraduate study.
 All five papers in the Organisational Psychology Honours programme are compulsory; these include Research Methods, Assessment, Career and Personnel Psychology, Occupational Health and Well-being, and Organisational Development.
 These papers may vary in any given year due to staff availability.
 Students also do a research project guided by staff interests.
 The honours programme does not have the required supervised practicum that would lead to professional registration with the Health Professions Council of South Africa as a Registered Counsellor or Psychometrist; however, it does qualify students to apply for a professional training Master’s degrees in Organisational Psychology (not currently offered at Rhodes University).

 o Ordinarily 70% for coursework and 70% for research forms part of the requirements, however, if a student obtains outstanding marks for instance 95% on coursework for instance and 60% on research a recommendation will be made.